A beachfront setting and a great choice of restaurants come together at the ClubHotel Riu Negril. Plus, it’s having a makeover for 2015.

-The ClubHotel Riu Negril is pulled up against the sands of Bloody Bay Beach, so it’s got a front-row seat to the Caribbean Sea.
-Plus, if you want to get out and about, Negril’s town centre is less than a 20-minute taxi ride from the property.
+The ClubHotel Riu Negril is pulled up against the beach, so it’s got front row sea views.
+If you want to get out and about, Negril’s town centre is less than a 20-minute taxi ride away.

 - Official Rating